How To Reclaim Yourself After An Abusive Relationship: 10 Steps To Empowerment

 Start nourishing yourself, not as a diet or fix, but as an act of self-love.
 Drink water.
 Eat whole foods when you can.
 Add a vegetable.
 Enjoy food that brings comfort.

-This isn’t about being perfect but supporting your energy and rebuilding strength.
+This isn’t about being perfect, but about supporting your energy and rebuilding your strength.
 Nutrition is part of healing after emotional abuse and reclaiming your worth.

 If you’re unsure where to begin, check out this post: How to Start Eating Healthy Without Stressing Yourself Out.
 Food can be a form of healing, not pressure.